Skip to content

 Zoloft withdrawal is a form of SSRI Discontinuation Syndrome.
 This condition affects about 20% of people who use an SSRI.
 Zoloft has a short half-life.
 Therefore its effects quickly wear off.
 Typically, drugs with a shorter half-life may indicate more potential withdrawal problems.

 When someone suddenly stops using Zoloft, their serotonin levels will abruptly decline.
-As a result, the person may experience physical and mental bad Zoloft side effects.
+As a result, the person may experience physical and mental harmful Zoloft side effects.
 Therefore, it is essential to consult a professional to detox by gradually reducing the number of drugs until the person stops completely.
 This method is sometimes called a “tapering strategy.”

 The length of time someone has been taking Zoloft will usually determine the length of the tapering strategy.
 Typically, tapering lasts four weeks, but experts may suggest tapering the medication over 6–8 weeks to reduce symptoms’ risk or severity and start Zoloft side effects [5].

-• 15+ Years Experience
+Years of Unified Experience

 Zoloft Withdrawal Symptoms